 - Cargo Pilot – A cargo pilot delivers parcels and packages for small and large cargo companies such as FedEx and UPS.

-- Ferry Pilots and Aircraft Salesmen Pilots – This type of pilot delivers newly purchased aircraft to the new owner’s destination.
+- Ferry Pilot and Aircraft Salesmen Pilot – This type of pilot delivers newly purchased aircraft to the new owner’s destination.
 With plane manufacturing at an all-time high, this is a growing area.

 - Flight Instructor – Also known as a CFI, or certified flight instructor.
 This type of pilot career allows you to teach aspiring pilots, new pilots, and veteran pilots on the intricacies of flying.
 CFIs can teach at flight schools, operate as private instructors, teach at aviation colleges, teach at airlines, and much more.

 - Medical and Air Ambulance Pilot – Also known as EMR pilots, these types of pilots fly for various medical situations.
 They fly for extreme emergency situations, life flight, organ deliveries, non-emergency patient transport, etc.

 - Government Service Pilot – Government pilot careers allow a pilot to fly for the many different agencies for the federal government.
 Some examples of agencies that hire pilots – FAA, DEA, FBI, Homeland Security, Border Patrol, National Guard, Coast Guard, Transport, and more.

 - Law Enforcement Pilot – Just about every arm of law enforcement employs pilots to fly helicopters, airplanes, and jets.
 Local, state, and federal pilot careers are available to those who qualify and can pass the rigorous background screening processes.